 Trump’s penchant for repeating false claims is demonstrated by the fact that the Fact Checker database has recorded nearly 500 instances in which he has repeated a variation of the same claim at least three times.

 Readers may also be interested in our new book, which was published June 2 by Scribner: “Donald Trump and His Assault on Truth: The President’s Falsehoods, Misleading Claims and Flat-Out Lies.”
 We drew on the database to compile a guide to Trump’s most frequently used misstatements, biggest whoppers and most dangerous deceptions.
 We examine in detail how Trump misleads about himself and his foes, the economy, immigration, the Ukraine controversy, foreign policy, the coronavirus crisis and many other issues.
 The book is a national bestseller and earned a starred review from Kirkus Reviews, which called it “an extremely valuable chronicle.”

 Note: The Fact Checker welcomes academic research of the Trump claims database.
-Recent examples include work done by Erasmus University of Rotterdam, University College London and the University of California at Santa Barbara.
+Recent examples include work done by Columbia University, Erasmus University of Rotterdam, University College London and the University of California at Santa Barbara.
 You can request our data files with an explanation of your research plans by contacting us at firstname.lastname@example.org.
 NEW: We have added a button to the database so you can download a CSV file yourself.

 Send us facts to check by filling out this form